propertunist/elgg-multimedia/README.md

 * generates thumbnail screenshot for uploaded videos, using avconv (previously known as FFmpeg).
 * plays many video/audio web file formats.
 * full screen mode.
-* multiple platforms supported - native, browser, ios, android, html5, flash.
+* adds video.js video/media player for elgg file playback
 * supports watermark symbol.
-* places the file title over the video in appropriate ways.
+* places the file title over the video appropriately.
 * adds an embed code box underneath the media player - to allow iframe embeds of your media to be added to external websites.
 * supports pseudo streaming (requires server configuration).
 * adds thumbnails for files to the river create events.